flyntwp/acf-field-group-composer/README.md

 ## Contribute

-To contribute, please use github [issues](https://github.com/flyntwp/acf-field-group-composer/issues).
+To contribute, please use GitHub [issues](https://github.com/flyntwp/acf-field-group-composer/issues).
 Pull requests are accepted.
+Please also take a moment to read the [Contributing Guidelines](https://github.com/flyntwp/guidelines/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/flyntwp/guidelines/blob/master/CODE_OF_CONDUCT.md).

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License